Secodis/TSS-WEB/README.md

 # Related Standards

 Generally, TSS-WEB aims to incorporate requirements from existing standards and best practices in this field that are suitable to establish baseline security.
-However, that does not mean that every requirement is integrated, particularly those that address edge case or too specific scenarios.
+However, that does not mean that every requirement is integrated, particularly those that address edge cases or too specific scenarios.

 The following table outlines the coverage of some important standards in this area.